TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 * [Streamlink Twitch GUI](https://github.com/streamlink/streamlink-twitch-gui) - A multi platform Twitch.tv browser for Streamlink

 ## System
+- [ActivityWatch](https://github.com/ActivityWatch/activitywatch) - Log what you do on your computer.
+Simple (yet powerful), extensible, no third parties
 - [Bleachbit](https://github.com/bleachbit/bleachbit) - Clean Your System and Free Disk Space
 - [Chocolatey](https://chocolatey.org/) - The package manager for Windows
 - [Classic Shell](http://www.classicshell.net/) - Classic Shell™ is free software that improves your productivity, enhances the usability of Windows